-Every state and state-integrated school and kura in New Zealand has a board of trustees that governs it.
+Every state and state-integrated school and kura in New Zealand has a School Board that governs it.

-The board of trustees is a Crown entity.
+The School Board is a Crown entity.
 A Crown entity is an organisation that is part of New Zealand’s public sector.

 The board’s job is to see that everything that needs to be done gets done – legally, ethically, and as well as possible in the best interests of its students.